 - Check in to your accommodations in Florence and see what the place has to offer.

 - Get the scoop on the area you’re staying on a short walk with your Tour Director.

 - Day 5: Tour Florence + New Year's Eve Celebration!

 You’ve got a full day in Florence, the compact capital of the Tuscany region known for its famous Renaissance artwork.
 Throw on some comfortable shoes and join a local guide for a walking tour of the city.
 By the end of it, you’ll be looking up how to live in Italy forever.

-Note: There is no included entry to the Duomo during the guided sightseeing on this day, but travelers will have free time to return if they choose.
+*Note: There is no included entry to the Duomo during the guided sightseeing on this day, but you will have free time to return if you so choose.

 - Cross the Ponte Vecchio, the oldest bridge in Florence, home to many of Florence’s jewelers and art merchants.
 Get ready for some bling.

 - Stroll the Piazza della Signoria, home to Florence’s seat of power, the Palazzo Vecchio, as well as several intricate sculptures.